 Manufacturing emissions from indirect operations arise from activities that emit GHGs from the combustion of fuels at bottling partner facilities.
-The methodology and emission factors for calculating emissions from this source follows GHG Protocol guidance, and is identical to the methodology applied to the Manufacturing emissions reported within Scope 1 and 2, with the exception that the purchased electricity portion within Scope 3 is calculated using the location based method.
-While we track and report volumes of purchased renewable electricity consumption within our bottling system, as of today, we are yet unable to verify the volume of these purchases, and we are working to improve our processes.
+The methodology and emission factors for calculating emissions from this source follows GHG Protocol guidance, and is identical to the methodology applied to the Manufacturing emissions reported within Scope 1 and 2.